Pop Mechanix: Releases

 Pop Mechanix has a large, but sporadic discography.
 Starting with three classic and collectible 7-inch singles in 1980 and 1981 "Now/Radio Song"(Ripper Records), "Ritz/Brains Are Dumb/Talking" (RCA) & "Jumping out a Window/Way I Dance/Private Military"(on the XSF label XS001) before moving to Australia.

 A further single "Texas/Cowboys" and the single "Holidays/Ritz", under the new band name NZpop were released before Snoid left the band.
 Under the new band name Zoo, the record label released the album Cowboys and Engines.

 In 1983, the band returned to New Zealand, where Snoid rejoined them.
 Moore left Pop Mechanix and guitarist Brent Williams joined them.
 In 1985, their new label, Hit Singles, released a four-song EP Virginia Purple/Here She Comes Again/Eyes of Love/No Surprise, and a 7-inch single of "Here She Comes Again".
 The last single with this lineup was "Celebration of The Skin/Land of Broken Dreams", released in 1986.

-In 1988, the record label released one final single "Pale Sun/Alright Here" with Peter Warren and Mark Bell added to the lineup.
-Pop Mechanix split after this release.
+The band signed to WEA records and recorded 4 songs with American Producer John Boylan who had worked on Sharon ONeill's material, but also worked with Country and soft rock bands like Air Supply.
+It was an awkward fit for the band.
+In 1988 thet released one final single "Pale Sun/Alright Here" from these sessions with Peter Warren and Mark Bell added to the lineup.
+Pop Mechanix split after this release when told how much they owed to the record label for their dalliance with a high end producer.

 In April 2005, Failsafe Records released five discs covering four phases of Pop Mechanix.